 Miss Jillian DuHadway has been the owner of DuHadway Dance Dimensions since 1992.
 Miss Jillian’s dance training began at the age of three when her mother decided to enroll her in dance to help with shyness.
-After moving from Cleveland to the U.P. of Michigan, she traveled to Canada several days a week to continue lessons at the Trixie Hardy Studio in Sault Ste.
+After moving from Cleveland to the U.P. of Michigan, she traveled to Canada 4-5 days a week to continue lessons at the Trixie Hardy Studio in Sault Ste.
 Marie, Ontario.
-There she became associated with the British Assoc. of Teachers of Dance.
-While training with Miss Hardy she earned high marks on her teacher exams in both tap and jazz and was awarded teaching certificates.
+There she became associated with the British Assoc. of Teachers of Dance and earned teaching certificates in both tap and jazz.
 She also attained honors marks in ballet exams with the B.A.T.D.
-Jillian was a competitive dancer, earning first place finishes with solos and groups.
+Jillian was a competitive dancer, earning first place finishes with her competition team as a student.

 DuHadway Dance Dimensions was featured in an article in Dance Teacher magazine.
 Jillian and her husband, Rob, work together closely to maintain their mission of “fun with a purpose”.
-Jillian enjoys teaching children of all ages and is very proud to instruct her own children.
+Jillian enjoys teaching children of all ages and is very proud to have instructed her own children.
 Charlie is a DDD staff member and professional dancer/choreographer.
 Her daughter Maddy is a dance/psychology major at GVSU in Grand Rapids Michigan.

 Mr. Rob, as he is referred to in the studio, has been teaching/coaching children of all ages since high school.
 An All American High School Swimmer, he served as a lifeguard, swim coach, and swim instructor while swimming pool manager at a Grand Rapids Country Club.